zyro/hyde-x/README.md

 [permalinks]
     # Optional.
 Change the permalink format for the 'post' content type.
-    # The format shown here is the same one Jekyll/Octopress uses.
+    # The format shown here is the same one Jekyll/Octopress uses by default.
     post = "/blog/:year/:month/:day/:title/"

+[indexes]
+    # Optional.
+Use if you want tags and lists.
+    category = "categories"

 #
 # All parameters below here are optional and can be mixed and matched.